-We would like to look in a little more detail about the contribution our extended use of screens and in particular the effect ‘Blue Light’ has on our eyesight and health as well as the benefits our Computer Glasses could have in combatting or alleviating these effects in some way.
+We would like to look in a little more detail about the contribution our extended use of screens and in particular the effect blue light has on our eyesight and health as well as the benefits our blue light glasses could have in combatting or alleviating these effects in some way.

-For some avoiding Blue Light, especially at night is unavoidable, but one of the simplest ways to protect your body’s internal rhythm and support healthy sleep is to wear computer glasses when using screens, especially at night time.
-They filter out the Blue Light which can be harmful and when combined with the correct strength of reading glasses can help prevent eye strain, headaches and sleep pattern disruption all while still allowing you to enjoy the time on your tablet, computer or phone.
+For some avoiding blue light, especially at night is unavoidable, but one of the simplest ways to protect your body’s internal rhythm and support healthy sleep is to wear blue light glasses when using screens, especially at night time.
+These filter out blue light which can be harmful and when combined with the correct strength of reading glasses can help prevent eye strain, headaches and sleep pattern disruption all while still allowing you to enjoy the time on your tablet, computer or phone.
 Tiger Specs stocks blue light glasses in reading strengths from +1.00 to +5.00 as well as without correction, also known as clear lenses (+0.00).

 *Numerical data taken from The Guardian – May 2018